mehulagg/gitlab_test/doc/topics/web_application_firewall/quick_start_guide.md

 ModSecurity is disabled by default on GitLab.com.
 You can enable it by checking the **ModSecurity** checkbox.

-For existing installations toggling the ModSecurity checkbox and applying the changes through `save changes` buttom will trigger a reinstall of Ingress with the most recent changes.
+For existing installations, toggling the **ModSecurity** checkbox and applying the changes through the **Save changes** button will trigger a reinstall of Ingress with the most recent changes.

 Once disabled, you must uninstall and reinstall your Ingress application for the changes to take effect.
 See the [Feature Flag](../../user/project/operations/feature_flags.md) documentation for more information.